 The ATO prepared a case study entitled Health Industry Partnership – GST and Workers’ Compensation in consultation with the Insurance Council of Australia and the Australian Medical Association.
 The case study sets out principles that medical practitioners and workers’ compensation insurers can use to determine the GST status of supplies made by medical practitioners to workers’ compensation claimants.

 The ATO also provides advice and private tax rulings to individuals upon request.
-The case study and private tax rulings can be viewed at the ATO website at www.ato.gov.au.
+The case study and private tax rulings can be viewed on the ATO website.